kmaida/gatsby-speakerbot/docs/development-slack-app.md

 # Development: Slack App Setup

-It's time to set up your new Slack app that will become Speakerbot.
+It's time to set up our new Slack app that will become Speakerbot.
 We'll need credentials from the Slack app in order to set our environment variables for the app's code to run properly.

 ## Slack App Settings